 The novelization features the original ending for the film.
 Harry and Peter are trying to defeat Sandman and Venom and even with the added help are having trouble.
 Then Sandman's daughter and ex-wife show up and beg Flint to stop, with his daughter telling him that he isn't a bad person.
 Flint returns to his human form but Venom begins to go on a rampage.
 Peter tells Flint to run and get his family out of there and the three leave.

-In perhaps the best of Stan Lee's cameos (and Stan the Man's personal favourite), he muses on the impact of Spider-Man in fictional New York to Peter Parker, and perhaps on the character's inspiration in the real world.
+In perhaps the best of Stan Lee's cameos (and Stan the Man's personal favourite), he muses on the impact of Spider-Man in fictional New York to Peter Parker.
+It's easy to interpret it as Stan talking about the greatest lesson comic book superheroes (particularly Spider-Man) try to teach their readers.

 Stan Lee: You know, I guess one person really can make a difference.
 Nuff Said.